 Vulnerability- The Blessing:

-You’ll think that I am crazy or I don’t have any idea what I am talking about, but no matter how much you deny it, to me vulnerability is a blessing and it is the thing which actually pays off.
+You’ll think that I am crazy or I don’t have any idea what I am talking about, but no matter how much you deny it, to me, vulnerability is a blessing and it is the thing which actually pays off.
 If you stop being vulnerable, you stop your growth.
 You don’t feel vulnerable in things which you actually know about, thus being non-vulnerable means you are doing what you do best.
-As a result of lack of vulnerability you stop exploring the new horizons which you can reach, thus limiting your potential for growth and success.
-Being vulnerable if seen with the spectacles of optimism brings three main benefits or it exhibits three major traits.
+As a result of a lack of vulnerability, you stop exploring the new horizons which you can reach, thus limiting your potential for growth and success.
+Being vulnerable is seen with the spectacles of optimism brings three main benefits or it exhibits three major traits.

 Compassion- Feeling vulnerable makes you compassionate.
 When you are vulnerable, you treat yourself kindly, and when you see people vulnerable then instead of exploiting you empathize and show kindness to them as well.
 Therefore, vulnerability brings and nourishes the spirit of kindness in all of us.

 Connection – Above all the biggest virtue of vulnerability is a connection, which we all yearn for so badly and which is the base of all the joy and progression in life.
 When asking someone out you take the leap of vulnerability, when presenting a business idea to a client you take the leap of vulnerability, when expressing your love to someone you take the leap of vulnerability.
 Thus, if the vulnerability were not there, then all the people would avoid loving, sharing ideas, caring for each other, which are all the fruits of connection.
 Thus, more than anything else, vulnerability makes you connect.

 What is your opinion about vulnerability?
 Do you consider it a vice or a blessing?
 Have you ever been vulnerable in your life?
 How did the leap of vulnerability turn out for you?
 I would love to read your experiences and opinion in the comments section below.